deftio/fr_math/README.md

 Cheers and I hope you find this useful.
 Feedback and bugs are welcome at the email address listed at the top.

+## LICENSE

+Licensed under BSD-2 License (see LICENSE.TXT included) This library can be used freely in open source or commercial projects.
+(c) 2000-2023  M. A. Chatterjee

 -Manjirnath (Manu) Chatterjee